jldistefano/htwws_scraper/readme.md

 This script is best utilized as an anacron job as follows

-`7	0	htwws.scraper	/usr/bin/python3 [path to scraper.py] "[save destination]" "[above url]"`
+`7	5	htwws.scraper	/usr/bin/python3 [path to scraper.py] "[save destination]" "[above url]"`

+* 5 minute delay is useful to allow the computer to get an internet connection before attempting to scrape

 Remember to have libraries available to anacron by running

 `sudo -H pip3 install [lib]`

-for the imports used if used with anacron, or just the run below
+for the imports used if used with anacron, or just Mark run below

-`sudo -H pip3 install cfscrape eyed3 python-dateutil datetime`
+`sudo -H pip3 install cfscrape eyed3 python-dateutil datetime requests`